This post was originally published on 31 January 2018 and was revised and updated on 4 June 2020.

 It’s not always convenient to add tweets live, so many of us will schedule them using a tool like Buffer.

-The Buffer team added support for Twitter image descriptions last year using the Buffer Chrome extension.
+The Buffer team added support for Twitter image descriptions in 2017 using the Buffer Chrome extension.

 Simply find an article you want to share and click on the Share with Buffer button in your browser toolbar.
 A window pops up.